Welcome to Coed y Brenin Forest Park Visitor Centre

 The waymarked trails take runners through some of the best scenery that Coed y Brenin Forest Park has to offer.

-They vary in length from a couple of miles to a full half marathon and have been designed for both novice and more experienced runners.
+They vary in length from a couple of miles to a half marathon and have been designed for both novice and more experienced runners.

 Watch the Run.
 Coed y Brenin video for a flavour of the running facilities and trails at Coed y Brenin and footage from the Trail Marathon Wales event which takes place here.